 For example, let's say you wanted to offer a coupon code for your intermediate course to students who complete your beginner's course.
 Using Kajabi's intuitive email marketing system, you can set up an automation to automatically trigger the email when students complete your course or submit their final assessment.

 At the top of the funnel, Kajabi offers blogging, podcast hosting, and newsletters, which help you create quality content that attracts your core audience.

-Pipeline templates follow best practices for a variety of sales funnels, including webinars and free-book offers.
+Funnel templates follow best practices for a variety of sales funnels, including webinars and free-book offers.
 Use them to build an effective sales funnel without having to spend hours designing and building complicated sales flows.

 And once you’ve sold your digital products, Kajabi will help you manage your clients’ payments.
-It includes automated abandoned cart emails, 1-click upsells, coupons, free trials and much more.
+It includes automated abandoned cart emails, 1-click upsells, coupons, free trials, and much more.

 Third-party integrations expand the functionality of a platform by connecting with other services you may already use and enjoy.

 Wix requires such integrations in order to create, deliver, and sell online courses and memberships.
 Because of that, its store offers many extensions that you can use to create your business website.

 From adding on e-commerce functionality to letting you create memberships and courses, there are tons of options available to customize and extend your Wix website.

 However, just because those integrations exist doesn't mean they'll install easily and seamlessly, or perform as expected.
 Free add-ons usually come with minimal features.
 If you want to unlock customization or more advanced options, you’re forced to upgrade to the paid version.